“For behold, I create new heavens and a new earth.” Isaiah 65:17

 “You shall betroth a wife, but another man shall lie with her.
 You shall build a house, but you shall not dwell in it.
 You shall plant a vineyard but shall not gather its grapes.”

-“They shall not labor in vain nor bring forth children for trouble.” (v23)
+“They shall not labor in vain nor bring forth children for trouble.”
+(65:23)

 The Hebrew translation of “for trouble” as it relates to children points to future infant mortality.
 It will be its lowest ever recorded.

 Since everyone will live well past one hundred years, it seems the earth will become highly populated as it grows exponentially.
-Isaiah’s prophecy in verse 23 supports John’s prophecy in Revelation 20:7-8, where Satan will provoke a massive group of people to come against Jesus at the end of the Millennial kingdom.
+Believers can be sure that Satan will take full advantage of it.
+Isaiah’s prophecy in 65:23 supports John’s prophecy in Revelation 20:7-8, where Satan will provoke a massive group of people to come against believers at the end of the Millennial kingdom.

 Enduring to the End